 The buzz about this seaside town has built over the past few years from a distant drone to an inescapable hum!
 Everyone is listing off its plus points: beaches, cheap housing, Dreamland, direct trains, art galleries.
 Just 90 minutes from London, there is something real growing here and it's not just the hipster paradise that the press is so keen to dismiss it as.
 As an entire generation gets pushed out of central London, they are looking to regional gems like Margate to bring some sunshine to their lives.
 It's a small hub of creative and alternative culture, so make a beeline for this part of Kent for a day trip or a weekend away and see what all the fuss is about!

-- Cabs - not surprisingly, there's no Uber here (yet).
+Cabs - not surprisingly, there's not that many Ubers here (yet).
 There are local cab companies but they usually take at least 30 minutes to arrive during the day and up to an hour during the evening.
 So bring shoes you can walk in or a bike.

 UKIP - despite many of the locals progressive intentions, this is still a deeply conservative area of the country.
 You definitely should not expect it to be as liberal as Brighton.
 The former leader of UKIP, Nigel Farage, ran for the neighbouring seat of South Thanet in the recent election because it was seen as his safest bet, which says it all really.
 Thankfully, you can tell a friendly pub or cafe by the 'UKIP Put Me Off My Beer' coaster and stickers.